docandrew/AOC2021/README.md

 Part 2: Fairly straight-forward to generalize the "walkXYZ" functions into one that worked diagonally.
 Basic line-drawing algorithm but your slope will always be 1 or -1.

+# Day 6 Notes:

+Part 1: My initial thought was to just keep a vector and model every fish as a separate cell.
+But I had a feeling when the problem talked about an "exponential" lanternfish growth model that this would get out of hand fairly quickly.
+All we really care about is the number of fish of each age group.
+The mechanics of "aging" the fish and increasing the population is straightforward, sort of a shift-register with addition to certain cells.

+I'm actually pretty happy with this one, fairly clean implementation, and I was able to make use of the new Ada 202X 'Reduce attribute for the final tally.

+Part 2: Changed the type of the FishPopulations to Unsigned_64 and change number of days to run the simulation to 256, worked after making sure to use Unsigned_64 throughout.